MagAlexander/DistRewiring-model/README.md

 All information needed to use the code are inside "DistRewiringSim-v1.0.zip" file.

-The data that supports the file are in the UAM Institutional repository: http://tlapiacalli.izt.uam.mx/xmlui/handle/123456789/88
+The data that supports the file are in the UAM Institutional public repository: http://tlapiacalli.izt.uam.mx/xmlui/handle/123456789/88